Kyawzin221022/Java-Se-related-with-web-development-learning-/README.md

 pls help me pls

-what the fuck is going
+what the fuck is going  on